 - 1. Upon determination by the Property Manager that the resident has met the transfer eligibility criteria, the Resident Request to Transfer Form (RRTF) will be submitted to the Area Manager for review and approval. - 2.
-Should the request be approved, the Property Manager will request that the Eligibility and Suitability Supervisor, or his/her designee, to review the list of available units to determine if a vacant unit, of the appropriate size, is available.
-The LACDA will inform the resident of the unit location and allow the resident an opportunity to view and/or accept the unit.
-Upon acceptance of the unit by the resident, the LACDA will notice the resident of the date of their lease termination for their existing/current unit and the move-in date for the new unit. - 3.
+Should the request be approved, the LACDA will inform the resident in writing.
+In addition, once a unit becomes available for the unit transfer, the LACDA will advise the resident in writing of the location to allow the resident an opportunity to view and/or accept the unit offer.
+A resident must accept or reject the unit offered within two (2) calendar days of the date the offer is made. - 3.
 Should a unit not be immediately available, LACDA will notify the resident that their name has been placed on the transfer list for the location and/or bedroom size desired.
 If the request is denied, the family will be sent a letter stating the reason for denial and offering the family an opportunity for an informal conference. - 4.
 Requests to transfer to another unit within the same development, generally for medical reasons or to accommodate a smaller/larger family composition, will be reviewed and approved by the Property Manager.
 As units become vacant, the Property Manager will review the transfer list to determine if a request has been approved for a unit of a particular bedroom size and/or accessibility features.
 The Property Manager will advise the Area Manager that the unit has been flagged for an intra-development transfer.
 In cases where the Property Manager denies the transfer request, the resident will be notified in writing of the decision and offered an opportunity for an informal conference.